Pinafore/nlp-hw/adversarial/README.md

 *A:* No, submit your best question.

-*Q:* Can I turn in a quiz bowl question and "normal" versions of the clues in the question?
+*Q:* Can I turn in a pyramidal question and "normal" versions of the clues in the question?

 *A:* Yes, that's fine.
 In which case you can turn in multiple questions.

-*Q:* Do I have to convert a quiz bowl question into "normal" questions?
+*Q:* Do I have to convert a pyramidal question into "normal" questions?

 *A:* You don't have to, but I think it would be worthwhile because it would let you pinpoint where the difficulty is from.
-For instance, if you have a distractor-based technique, a computer could get each individual clue correct but be unable to put it together in a single quiz bowl question.
-Moreover, a quiz bowl question can end with an easy clue that lets the system get it right, but showing that the first clues are still hard (but uniquely identifying) would show that you still had an adversarial question.
+For instance, if you have a distractor-based technique, a computer could get each individual clue correct but be unable to put it together in a single pyramidal question.
+Moreover, a pyramidal question can end with an easy clue that lets the system get it right, but showing that the first clues are still hard (but uniquely identifying) would show that you still had an adversarial question.